sveljko/cppbound/README.md

 ### Using timers as a deadline scheduler

 Event to be processed by a deadline can be presented by a timer that will expire on that deadline.
-The only thing that is needed is a way to "get the first timer to expire and cancel it", which is equivalent of dequeuing the next event to process from the event queue.
+With a way to _force_ the timer at the head of the list to expire, you have the equivalent of dequeuing the next event to process from the event queue.

-If a timer expires, that means its deadline was not met.
+If a timer _really_ expires, that means its deadline was not met.

-So, we provide an unusual "stop the first timer" which will return the ID of that timer, if it exists.
+What we provide is "stop the first timer" which will return the ID of that timer.
 Use that to dequeue the next event to process, and you'll have a deadline scheduler.